Modern Times School: History

 The building is one of the few surviving structures of the village of Modern Times, which was founded by reformers Josiah Warren and Stephen Pearl Andrews as an experimental community in the nineteenth century.
 The village based itself on individual freedom and was known for its lack of jail, police, judge or money.
 The village lasted 13 years before renaming itself "Brentwood" to rid itself of bad connotations.

 It was added to the National Register of Historic Places in 1994.
 In 2016, the Brentwood Historical Society funded its renovation and preservation.

+The building's restoration was expected for completion in late 2023.
+After several false starts, the Brentwood Union Free School District funded its restoration, estimated at around $500,000, with $144,000 coming from grants via the historical society and the rest coming from the district's general fund.